Skip to main content

 SKIP TO COURSE REQUIREMENTS

 At least 20 credits from among the Business Core Courses, Major Required Courses and Capstone must be completed at Metropolitan State.
-See also the COM policies page for requirements that are common to all programs.
+See also the CBM policies page for requirements that are common to all programs.

 Prerequisites